 In 2020 the Home Office commissioned a review of the role and function of PCCs, including the potential for them to assume a fire governance role, and a white paper was published in Spring 2022.
-The Fire Authority will review the white paper and make a response in the summer.
+The Fire Authority reviewed the white paper and issued a formal response in the summer.
+Government response to submissions is still awaited.